codeclimate/codeclimate-rubocop/config/contents/style/collection_methods.md

 This cop enforces the use of consistent method names from the Enumerable module.

-Unfortunately we cannot actually know if a method is from Enumerable or not (static analysis limitation), so this cop can yield some false positives.

 You can customize the mapping from undesired method to desired method.

 e.g. to use `detect` over `find`: